-The Corporation has entered into a Sub-Lease Agreement from December 1, 2010 and expiring on March 31, 2018 for office space.
-The minimum annual rent is Cdn\$35,640 for the entire term of the sub-let plus applicable expenses.
-In addition, the Corporation has a lease agreement from June 1, 2012 to March 31, 2018 for additional office space.
-The minimum annual rent is Cdn\$39,618, increasing to Cdn\$44,020 on October 1, 2014 plus applicable expenses.
-As at March 31, 2015, the Corporation's Brazilian subsidiary had entered into contracts for the construction, development and operating activities in Brazil as follows:
+As of December 1, 2010, the Corporation entered into a sub-lease agreement for office space through to March 31, 2018.
+The minimum annual rent thereunder is Cdn\$35,640 plus applicable expenses for the entire term.
+In addition, the Corporation entered into a lease agreement in respect of additional office space for the period June 1, 2012 to March 31, 2018.
+The minimum annual rent thereunder was Cdn\$39,618, which increased to Cdn\$44,020 as of October 1, 2014, all plus applicable expenses.
+As of September 1, 2015, all of the Corporation's premises covered by these agreements were sub-subleased or sub-leased, as the case may be, from the Corporation by a third party through to March 31, 2018 at full recovery.

+As at September 30, 2015, the Corporation's Brazilian subsidiary had entered into contracts for the construction, development and operating activities in Brazil as follows: